TheTaqiTahmid/homeserver/kubernetes/README.md

 envsubst < media/jellyfin-deploy.yaml | kubectl apply -n media -f -
 ```

+## Enable LDAP Authentication

+In order to enable LDAP authentication for Jellyfin, the LDAP
+plugin must be installed.
+The LDAP plugin is not included in the
+Jellyfin helm chart.
+The plugin must be installed manually by
+from the GUI.

+1. Go to the Jellyfin web UI and login as admin.
+2. Go to the Plugins section and click on the "Catalog" tab.
+3. Search for the "LDAP" plugin and click on the "Install" button.
+4. After the plugin is installed, go to the "Dashboard" section and click on
+   the "LDAP" tab.
+5. Configure the LDAP settings as follows:
+    - LDAP Server:
+      - Host: 192.168.1.144
+      - Port: 3890
+      - LDAP Bind User: UID=admin,OU=people,DC=homelab,DC=local
+      - Bind Password:
+      - LDAP Base DN for searches: DC=homelab,DC=local
+      - LDAP Search Filter: (memberOf=CN=jellyfin_users,OU=groups,DC=homelab,DC=local)
+      - LDAP Search Attribute: uid, cn, mail, displayName
+      - LDAP Uid Attribute: uid
+      - LDAP Username Attribute: CN
+      - LDAP Password Attribute: userPassword
+      - LDAP Admin Bind DN: dc=homelab,dc=local
+      - LDAP Admin Filter: (memberOf=CN=jellyfin_users,OU=groups,DC=homelab,DC=local)

 ## Transfer media files from one PVC to another (Optional)

 To transfer media files from one PVC to another, create a temporary pod to copy